Top 10 Health Benefits of Prawns You Need to Know

 Is prawns good for health?

 Yes, dietetics experts and nutritionists consider them to be a good source of vitamins B3, D, and B6.
 You can consume them every day, but be sure to do so in moderation.
-Just cook them healthily and try to include other high-protein sources as well.
+Just cook it healthily and try to include other high-protein sources as well.

 What are some potential side effects of prawns?